bhoot929/Python-ELT/README.md

 Feel free to add your experience here.

 - Fill_string_in_sentence.py
-  Looking for fillers in statements?
+  : Looking for fillers in statements?
 This code will add(fill) characters in emptly space in given statement.

 - GCF.py
-  This code will help you get greatest common multiple for any two numbers.
+  : This code will help you get greatest common multiple for any two numbers.

+- GroupByString.py
+  : This code will help you get group of string and print occurances.

--
+- Horizontal_sum_tree.py
+  : In a given tree, if you want to get sum of all the horizontal elements, Follow this code.
+All the elements in a given tree at same level will get total and displayed in output.